CPJKU/partitura_tutorial/docs/source/index.rst

 Welcome to the Partitura Tutorial ISMIR 2022!
 ==============================================

-Symbolic music formats (e.g., MIDI, MusicXML/MEI) can provide a variety of high-level musical information like note pitch and duration, key/time signature, beat/downbeat position, etc. Such data can be used as both input/training data and as ground truth for MIR systems.
+Symbolic music formats (e.g., MIDI, MusicXML/MEI) can provide a variety of high-level musical information like note pitch and duration, key/time signature, beat/downbeat position, etc. Such data can be used as both input/training data and as ground truth for MIR systems. `Here <https://github.com/CPJKU/partitura_tutorial/blob/main/Partitura%20tutorial%20introduction.pdf>`_ you can find an introduction to symbolic music, with a presentation of the typical symbolic data types.

 This tutorial aims to provide an introduction to symbolic music processing for a broad MIR audience, with a particular focus on showing how to extract relevant MIR features from symbolic musical formats in a fast, intuitive, and scalable way.
 We do this with the aid of the Python package Partitura.
 To target different kinds of symbolic data, we use an extended version of the ASAP Dataset, a multi-modal dataset that contains MusicXML scores, MIDI performances, audio performances, and score-to-performance alignments.